Jewel ceph-fuse does not recover after lost connection to MDS

 There are changes coming in the future that will make this functionality a bit friendlier to make the client cope more gracefully with being evicted, only evict clients when they're holding up other clients.

-#2 Updated by Henrik Korkuc 4 months ago
+#2 Updated by Henrik Korkuc almost 6 years ago

 Yes, I am reproducing it artificially after short network blip caused permanent mount point hangs of multiple servers, sending load avg of these servers to the sky by periodic mountpoint stats (monitoring system).